The South is famous for two things: heat and bugs. Mosquitoes seem to love me. For my wife, a flock of gnats swarm her every time we walk past a pond.

-Because there’s no filament, LED lights last years longer than older bulbs, and are more energy efficient.
+Because there’s no filament, LED lights last years longer than older bulbs and are more energy efficient.

-Finally, LED lights are directional and can’t be seen from as far away as other bulbs.
+Finally, LED lights are directional and can’t be seen from as far away as other bulbs unless they have reflectors.
 That also makes them less attractive to insects and pests.

 What Color Light Bulbs Keep Bugs Away?

-- Are more energy efficient.
+- They are more energy efficient.